 These web pages constitute an introduction to the chemistry and biochemistry of individual lipid classes, together with an incomparable compendium of information on mass spectrometry of fatty acids.
 In addition, there is a Literature Survey section and a personal blog on lipid science.
-My aim is to explain the importance of naturally occurring lipids to a broad scientific readership, but the reading lists at the end of documents should satisfy those requiring a more specialized knowledge.
+My aim is to explain the importance of naturally occurring lipids to a broad scientific readership, with the hope that the reading lists at the end of documents will satisfy those requiring a more specialized knowledge.
 Note the change of name of this website - the original "Lipidhome" coincided with that of an existing software package unfortunately.
-While the URL is not changed yet, it may later.
+While the URL has not changed yet, it may later.

 Mass spectrometry of fatty acid derivatives